Sister Novelists - Review of Book by Devoney Looser

 I went to look at her book because it contains a chapter entitled, "Champagne, Orange Juice, and the Margravine: Maria's Year of Luxury and Love (1809)" -- about how Maria Porter went to stay with Elizabeth Craven in 1809, and fell in love with her youngest son, Keppel.

-The Margravine, as she was by then, did have a habit of taking people under her wing and had always liked to encourage women writers (Madame de Vaucluse and Sophie de Tott being notable examples).
+The widowed Margravine, as she was by then, did have a habit of taking people under her wing and had always liked to encourage women writers (Madame de Vaucluse and Sophie de Tott being notable examples).
+She seems to have initially encouraged a match between Maria and Keppel as she thought his natural son, Augustus, needed a mother.
 Maria's sojourn ended badly, as Keppel did not propose, and Maria returned home disappointed.
-Looser reveals from the correspondence that Maria's other motive for being there was to try to persuade the Margravine to give or lend her brother Robert one thousand pounds.
+Looser reveals from the correspondence that Maria's other motive for staying there was to try to persuade the Margravine to give or lend her brother Robert one thousand pounds.
+She did not agree to this, and actually she was far less rich than Looser supposes (the following year she had to hold a public auction of her valuables).
 This sheds a different light on the abrupt conclusion of the visit, as when the Margravine discovered a letter in which Maria was describing her as "a cruel mother...and half mad" amongst other insults, she was furious and told her to leave immediately.

-Such a reaction becomes more understandable when we realize that Maria had been not only taking advantage of very generous hospitality, but also blatantly scrounging money.
+Such a reaction becomes more understandable when we realize that Maria had been not only taking advantage of very generous hospitality for twelve months (she had been taken to a ball at the Duke of Norfolk's castle and a seaside holiday among other things) but was also blatantly scrounging money.
 A thousand pounds was an enormous sum, equivalent to at least fifty thousand pounds today, possibly much more.
+And the Margravine had given Robert money before, twice saving him from going to a debtors' prison.
+(Looser admits this in passing, after giving a very disparaging account of her.)

-Maria wrote many letters in which she said that she was sure that Keppel was in love with her and wanted to marry her.
+Maria wrote many letters to Jane in which she said that she was sure that Keppel was in love with her and wanted to marry her.
 Looser seems to give some credence to this, although she admits at the end of the chapter that Keppel and his friend William Gell later had a "same-sex relationship".
 It had actually begun two years earlier and while flirting with Maria, Keppel was also writing about her in a vein of gentle mockery to another friend, Charles Kirkpatrick Sharpe.
-He and his circle regarded the Porter sisters and their books as slightly ridiculous.
+He and his sophisticated circle regarded the Porter sisters and their books as slightly ridiculous.
 And who is to say they were wrong?
 Maria flattered herself that Keppel was only prevented from proposing to her by his mother's opposition, whereas it seems to me more likely that he was using her as a screen.
+Looser also believes Maria's claim that the letter that enraged her hostess had been opened after sealing rather than left lying around.

 The chapter is full of minor inaccuracies such as saying that the Margravine was the "third daughter of an earl" and repeating the fairly common claim that the Margrave of Anspach "sold his margraviate to the King of Prussia".
 Not at all, and that would not have been legal.
 What he did was to abdicate in favour of the next legal heir, his nephew, who also happened to be King of Prussia.
-Looser even says that Craven got the title "morganatic Princess Berkeley".
+Looser says that Craven got the title "morganatic Princess Berkeley".
 There is no such title and you can't be a morganatic princess.
 "Morganatic" refers to a type of marriage recognised in some countries where the wife of a royal personage does not share his rank.
 It does not exist in English law and was never relevant to Elizabeth Craven.
+Her mistake has already been copied into another more recent book, Women Writers in the Romantic Age, by John Claiborne Isbell, (2025).

 Altogether this is a book to be read cautiously, with many reservations, and while it provides the first detailed biography of the Porter sisters, it offers inadequate evidence for its big claims for them as writers.